sillsdev/ptx2pdf/docs/ptx2pdf/figures.md

 [=cpic_read]::

-`.piclist` files are read sequentially an interpretted sequentially.
+`.piclist` files are read sequentially an interpreted sequentially.
 Only the next picture is read and its location is stored.
 If that location never matches, no new picture lines will be read, of if there is a syntax error, the rest of the file will be ignored.